JpAudibert/superheroes/README.md

 # Super Heroes

-This idea was concepted after watchiing Aquaman movie.
+This idea was concepted after watching Aquaman movie.

-It consists in a system built with the Rest API architecture.
+It consists in a system built with the Rest API architecture, entirely from scratch.
 In a first moment the server side is being built.
 Using Express, postgres and Node the purpose is to get a way to store and manage every hero that you may think.